rses-dl-course/rses-dl-course.github.io/slides/02_neural_networks.md

 $L(y,\hat{y}) =\frac{1}{m}\sum^m(y-\hat{y})^2$

-We've created a `Loss` function to help us better quantify our error.
+We've created a `Loss` (or `Cost`) function to help us better quantify our error.
 This particular one is called `mean squared loss`.
 * All errors are $+ve$, we're trying to reduce to $0$.
-* Error grows exponentially with distance to our target.
+* Error grows exponentially with distance from target.

 ---